KushalP17/LiteMonitr/README.md

 # NeoPixelScreen
-ESP32-driven NeoPixel Panels controlled by JS WebApp via BLE - with use of ChatGPT
+ESP32-driven NeoPixel Panels controlled by JS WebApp via BLE

+## Setup
+Insert Image of circuit and website here

+## Use
+How to use interface

+## Development
+Optimizations & Such

+## Future Developments
+Insert Plans

-*****Use of ChatGPT was only for initial setup of the bluetooth framework for Arduino and JS, other resources used include W3Schools, RandomNerdTutorials, Arduino Forums, etc.*****
+*****Resources used include W3Schools, RandomNerdTutorials, Arduino Forums, ChatGPT, etc.*****